NBGReal/versiasbestos.github.io/README.md

 using GitHub pages and is a satirical website for a fictional fast food chain, [Quinton's Burgers & Fries](https://symbadx37.github.io/).
 This project was first started back in April 2024 and was later moved to GitHub in early October.
 If you would like to contribute, feel free to fork the repo and/or make a pull request.
 # Version History
 The full changelogs for all release versions are listed below in addition to the original commit date.
 Since I'm using GitHub pages instead of using the built-in 'Releases' feature (since this repository is pure HTML and CSS), this README is the primary way I'm documenting development changes.
+## Patch v0.2.0.2
+**Commit Date:** March 23rd, 2025
+- Minor code refactoring to `index.html`.
+- Removed unused @import queries from `styles.css`.
+- Moved local @font-face query to the top of the `styles.css` file.
+- Added new customer review to the `ratings.html` page.
+- Further optimized all background image assets to improve loading times.
+- Removed unused image assets from source code.
+- Increased height of form input containers on the `contact.html` page to prevent text clipping within the select field.
+- Updated `README.md` to reflect `v0.2.0.2` changes.
 ## Patch v0.2.0.1
 **Commit Date:** March 19th, 2025
 - Fixed minor grammatical errors on `sandwiches.html` and `condiments.html`.